indico/newdle/README.md

 ## Database schema

 Before running the alembic migrations make sure you  have created a database called `newdle` (or adjust the config file).
-Having done that, run `flask db upgrade` to upgrade the schema.
+Having done that, enter your virtual environment, ``source .venv/bin/activate``, and run `flask db upgrade` to upgrade the schema.

 ## Running the development server